-Excel provides several information functions to provide you the necessary information and help you perform your desired tasks easily and swiftly.
-Today we are going to show you how to use an information function called: ISNA.
-For this session, we are using Excel 2019, feel free to use yours (at least 2003).
+Excel provides several information functions to provide you with the necessary information and help you perform your desired tasks easily and swiftly.
+Today we are going to show you how to use an information function, ISNA in Excel.
+For this session, we are using Excel 365, feel free to use yours (at least 2003).

 You are welcome to download the practice workbook from the link below.

 The ISNA function is categorized under the INFORMATION functions in Excel.
 It checks whether a cell contains the #N/A error or not and returns TRUE or FALSE depending on the presence of #N/A.

 Checks whether a value is #N/A, and returns TRUE or FALSE.

 |value||Required||A value or expression to be checked for #N/A! error|

 3 Examples of Using ISNA Function in Excel

 Example 1: Find #N/A Error with ISNA Function

 To keep things simple, we have brought an example dataset of a few random data like the image below.

 - The main function of the ISNA function is to find N/A in a cell.